 1. Store the instruments in cases

 Before storing your music instruments in a storage unit, be sure to keep them in a custom case where they fit well.
 Check the condition of the case to ensure that it is good.
 If you do not have a case, consider wrapping the instrument in a blanket or towel to protect it from dust and bugs.
-If you are storing a large instrument like a piano, ensure that you use a sheet to cover it to avoid it from collecting dust or getting scratched during transportation as well as storage.
+If you own a violin, you may check out good quality cases on a violin shop online or visit a music store near you.

 2. Place the instrument away from the floor and the door